pjbacelar/design-qa-checklist/checklist-en.md

     * [ ] Focused
 * [ ] Iconography
     * [ ] Family/Style Consistency
-         * E.g. Using flat icons alongside scheumorphic ones can hurt the general style & feel of the interface, mixing icon families should be done with care for consistency.
+         * Using flat icons alongside scheumorphic ones can hurt the general style & feel of the interface, mixing icon families should be done with care for consistency.
     * [ ] Alignment & Orientation
     * [ ] Size
 * [ ] Placeholders
 * [ ] Animations
     * [ ] Transitions
     * [ ] Loading States
-         * E.g. If the UI is taking too long to render or is waiting for a slow server action to move forward, a loading state should be considerated to inform the user that the system has not froze.
+         * If the UI is taking too long to render or is waiting for a slow server action to move forward, a loading state should be considerate to inform the user that the system has not froze.
 * [ ] Graphics Resolution/Quality
     * [ ] Image Size
-        * E.g. Try too find the right file size.
-If the image file is too small, it can be pixelated and if it's too heavy the loading time can be excluciating for the user as well.
+        * Try to find the right file size.
+If the image file is too small, it can be pixelated and if it's too heavy the loading time can be excruciating for the user as well.
 * [ ] Responsiveness
     * E.g. Again those are the most common platforms for web applications, but remember to check all the platforms your software should be working with and add to this list.
     * [ ] Cellphones